avinashmail/HackerNews/README.md

   HackerNews (HN) is an extremely popular news aggregator site (just in case you haven’t been there, do give it a try!).
   The way this site functions is pretty straight-forward:

-  1. people find interesting links
+  * People find interesting links.
-  2. they post it on HN
+  * They post it on Hacker News.
-     ->others who like the content on the linked site upvote the posting and can also comment on it.
+  * Others who like the content on the linked site upvote the posting and can also comment on it.
-     ->there’s an algorithm which measures the “importance” of a posting based on the number of upvotes it secures, the number of comments it gets and the time that has elapsed since it was posted.
+  * There’s an algorithm which measures the “importance” of a posting based on the number of upvotes it secures, the number of comments it gets and the time that has elapsed since it was posted.

   On a different note, “Sentiment Analysis” is an integral part of the advanced field of Natural Language Processing.
   In short, you can think of it as—given a statement, predict what is the underlying sentiment and what’s the likelihood (probability) of that prediction.

   Your task, should you choose to accept it, is: create a web-based application which fulfills the following functions:
-    1>Lists the currently top trending articles on HN.
+  1. Lists the currently top trending articles on HN.
-    2>For each of the top articles, provides an additional visual aid which tells the viewer whether the article has a positive sentiment or not.
+  2. For each of the top articles, provides an additional visual aid which tells the viewer whether the article has a positive sentiment or not.
 To determine the sentiment, only consider the “Title” of the posting.
-    3>Once fetched, the following attributes of the article should be stored, so that if the site were to be refreshed, any of the top articles already fetched won’t need to be fetched again: a>username of the person who submitted the article b>title of the article
+  3. Once fetched, the following attributes of the article should be stored, so that if the site were to be refreshed, any of the top articles already fetched won’t need to be fetched again:
+    a.
+Username of the person who submitted the article
+    b.
+Title of the article
-           c>URL of the article
+    c.
+URL of the article
-           d>upvotes/score of the article
+    d.
+Upvotes/score of the article
-           e>description for the posting
+    e.
+Description for the posting
-           f>the computed sentiment for that article
+    f.
+The computed sentiment for that article
-    4>There should also be a facility for a “search” – wherein, the search term should provide a full-text search across the titles of ONLY the articles which have been fetched and stored previously.
+  4. There should also be a facility for a “search” – wherein, the search term should provide a full-text search across the titles of ONLY the articles which have been fetched and stored previously.

 ######################################################
 Technology Used: